RWB Organizational Strategy: Reopening Safely

 - Frequently wash hands with soap and water, for at least 20 seconds, or use an alcohol-based hand sanitizer.

-- Wear a face mask when moving throughout the building.
+- Face masks are mandatory when moving throughout the building.

 - Cover nose and mouth with a tissue when coughing or sneezing, or an elbow/shoulder if no tissue is available.
 Immediately discard used tissue and wash or sanitize hands.